We all had our fingers crossed that 2020 would behave itself. After the devastating bushfires scorched the country, Australia deserved a break.

 Find Something You Can Control

-We can get quite overwhelming when immersed in times of uncertainty.
-Our sense of control and influence over our world seemingly flies out the window.
+We can get quite overwhelmed in times of uncertainty.
+Our sense of control over our world seemingly flies out the window.

 If this sounds familiar, try to identify something in your life you can easily control.
 For example, organise your bookshelf, clean out your pantry or sort through the thousands of photos on your phone.
-This may help keep you grounded during while isolating.
-Get the kids involved as well.
+This may help keep you grounded during while lockdown.
+Get the kids involved as well (or not…😁).

 Look Out For the Kids